After Your Service

 How do I care for the treatment?

 Driving is the best thing for your new coating.
-Road dust will help it firm up and form a protective layer.
+Road dust will help it firm up, and forms a protective layer.
 It will lose it's shine, and turn grey/black.
-We recommend waiting 3-4 weeks before going through an undercarriage wash.
-You should avoid direct pressure washing at a close distance.
-Water will not remove the coating easily, but enough pressure could.
+We feel it helps to wait 3-4 weeks before going through an undercarriage wash, to let that dust/debris start to form a nice firm outer layer.
+You should avoid direct pressure washing it at a very close distance - water will not remove WoolWax easily, but very high pressure at a very close distance can reduce it's lifespan.

 How long does this last?

 WoolWax is thick and resists washout very well.
 Because it does not dry, it is self-healing - meaning if road debris scrapes it, the product will "gel over" and repair itself.
 It can last years.
 There is a helpful, cumulative effect when you have your 2nd, 3rd and additional coatings done.
-The exposed areas of your undercarriage should be undercoated every 12 to 24 months depending on your goals for the vehicle, and your use of the vehicle.
-But even having your vehicle undercoated just ONE time provides very meaningful protection... you may buy yourself that extra few years you needed!
+The exposed areas of your undercarriage should be undercoated two to three years depending on climate and your use of the vehicle.
+Commercial vehicles with heavy winter use may do every 12 or 18 months.
+Even having your vehicle undercoated just ONE time provides very meaningful protection... you may buy yourself that extra few years you needed!

 Please visit our FAQs page for additional information.